nishantsah08/public_html/executive/ministry_of_technology_and_digital_infrastructure/development_department/docs/03_AI_INTERACTION_MODEL.md

     3. To add a new vendor, user taps **"+ Add New Vendor"** and fills out the profile form.
     4. To log an interaction, user selects an existing vendor, taps **"Add Log Entry"**, and types the note.
     5. To add a document, user selects an existing vendor, taps **"Upload File"**, and selects the file (e.g., a photo of an invoice) from their phone.

+### 5.3 Financial Workflows (Conversational AI)

+- **Actor:** Financial AI Agent, CEO, Sales Role
+- **Channel:** WhatsApp

+#### Expense Filing Flow

+- **Trigger:** Owner sends a message (text, image, or combined) to the system.
+- **Flow:**
+    1. Financial AI performs OCR/NLP analysis on the message.
+    2. Financial AI responds with a single, consolidated clarification questionnaire.
+    3. Owner replies to the questionnaire.
+    4. Financial AI summarizes the structured data and asks for final confirmation.
+    5. Owner confirms, and the transaction is filed.

+#### Revenue Recognition Flow

+- **Trigger:** CEO or Sales sends a structured message to record a rent payment.
+- **Flow:**
+    1. Financial AI parses the message.
+    2. Financial AI responds with a final confirmation message, stating the details and that the action is irreversible.
+    3. User replies with "CONFIRM".
+    4. The transaction is filed.